NickDorak/ConfigMgr-Run-Script/README.md

 # ConfigMgr-Run-Script
-Scripts to use in SCCM/MEMCM when right-clicking on and choosing "Run Script"
+Scripts to use in SCCM/MEMCM when right-clicking on and choosing "Run Script".
+You can use these scripts on individual devices or for a collection of devices.
+Performing remote management on systems without creating an RDP session or inturupting users is always prefered.

 ## [RunScript - Running Process.ps1](RunScript%20-%20Running%20Process.ps1)
 This script allows specifying a process to lookup on devices.
 It will return PID, CPU Usage (%), RAM Usage (MB) and Start Time for each instance of the proces found.